zeruhur/gist/GIST!.v.2.0.md

 Mishaps may be bland or severe and should cause injury, mutations or even the loss of Magical skill itself.

-Here is a list of a generic mishaps, use it as a reference to flesh out your own.
+Here is a list of a generic mishaps, use it as a reference to flesh out your own:

 1. **Backfire**: The spell affects the caster instead of the target.
 The caster takes damage or is affected by the spell's effect as if they were the target.
 2. **Mutation**: The caster undergoes a physical or mental change, potentially losing or gaining abilities or skills.
 This could result in permanent stat changes, or cause the character to become disfigured or unstable.